dkats50/Resource_Distributions_and_Contacts/README.md

 ## To Do List
 + Get Rowan on Github
 + Load data
-+ Data cleaning: do we need to adjust any densities?
++ Dig up old code to turn contact observations into number of contacts per snail
 + Plot density vs. contacts for each distribution
 + Plot: was there a trial effect?
++ Data cleaning: adjust densities for dead snails and re-plot
++ Data cleaning: Skylar check the times on the check time snails